ProfessionalJayLi/Data-Structures-Complexity-and-Algorithms/note02.md

   - Set: Population control set to 1, removes all duplicates within it.
 Uses {} except when it's empty you use set().
 It reorders the data from right to left (outputs the last index first, but when it sees a duplicate it sents those to the end of output)

   - set(data): Noah's Ark as a function but instead of 2 of each it only brings 1.

+  - Dictionary: basically a handicapped class.
+Uses {} like set but better.
+"Initializes" using :.
+It copies attributes by calling it keys, that's more inspiration than what I did for this note.

+  -dict(data):